 The Dung Ages: Armand was born into late-medieval Russia.
 Marius tries to introduce him to the Renaissance humanism that's flourishing during the same period in western Europe, but Armand remains one of the series' most superstitious characters.

-Easy Amnesia: Armand thinks that being raped as a teenager caused him to forget not only the event, but his entire childhood up to that point.
-Overlaps with Trauma-Induced Amnesia, although it goes a bit farther than that trope.
+Easy Amnesia: Armand thinks that being raped as a teenager caused him to forget not only the event, but his entire life until that point.

 Eerie Pale-Skinned Brunette: Almost any dark-haired vampire will become this, but it's clearly indicated that Louis, Eleni, and Enkil qualify.
 Akasha takes it Up to Eleven in The Queen of the Damned.

 The Eeyore: Nicki fills this role for Lestat.
 Explained by the fact that Nicki suffers from chronic depression that Lestat couldn't even imagine until he tasted Nicki's blood.